scious/documentation/docs/scious-search/latest.md

 :::warning

-If this is your first time synchronizing Scious Search and you prevously had an Algolia (or Typesense) index with data in it, ensure you create a new Algolia application (or Typesense cluster) and set it's ID in the Scious Search plugin configuration tab.
+If you already have an Algolia (or Typesense) index with data in it, ensure you create a new Algolia application (or Typesense cluster) and set it's ID in the Scious Search plugin configuration tab.
 Otherwise, the **following steps may overwrite existing indices**.

 :::